docksal/docksal/docs/tools/xdebug.md

 (1) Set **Name** and **Hostname** to project's virtual host (`VIRTUAL_HOST`)
 (2) Map the project root to `/var/www`.
 Additionally map the project level Drush binary to `/usr/local/bin/drush`.

 You can run your scripts in console and debug them in the same way as browser requests.
-For example you can run drush command: `fin drush fra -y` and debug this drush command from the Features module.
+For example, you can run drush command: `fin drush fra -y` and debug this drush command from the Features module.

 ### Resources